altrome/ND002/Project/README.md

 * "Looks good, but there is an strange behavior when moving the mouse over a country with line over it." - As I mentioned above, this was one of the main challenges, because of the order of the SVG elements in the chart.
 Finally I solved it.
 * "Some colors of the map merge with the lines and it's difficult to distinguish the evolution lines." - True...
 I search for an optimal color combination and played with opacities.
 * "Can the y-axis update itself when you choose a country such that the y-max value is lowered for smaller populations?" - Good idea, but After search a lot, I was not able to implement it...
 I'll continue searching
-* "Would be cool if you could pick two or more countries at the same time to compare the populations." - True... but the main objective of the visualization is to show one country evolution and not to compare one with another, but I'll try to test it.
+* "Would be cool if you could pick two or more countries at the same time to compare the populations." - Done!
+Now, clicking a country or a population evolution line, will fix the selection, and can be compared with another one.
+* "It would be nice if you could perhaps mouse over a line and have it get highlighted and show you what country it corresponds to." - Done!
+Hovering a country, its population evolution line will be highlighted.
+In ocean areas, population evolution lines can be selected as well, and the corresponding country will be colored.
+* "The log scale could have a non-scientific rendering of the numbers, to make it easier understandable." - Done!
+Now formatted with numbers.
+* "Make the sentences a bit shorter and more to the point.
+I think the info you are transmitting is very good." - Done!
+* "Some countries have thicker border lines than others.
+However, I did not find a reason for this.
+I'd try to make them all the same." - The map stroke is the same everywhere, but border lines between countries seems thicker.
+In retina displays are shown correctly...
+* "I'd reconsider the title.
+It is a bit clunky to me.
+A good title can already transmit a lot of information about your visualization. : )" - That's true...

 ## Resources